snafees/ortho_seqs/docs/source/index.rst

 ===========

-This documentation accompanies the ortho_seqs python command line tool that computes multivariate tensor-based orthogonal polynomials based on DNA, RNA or protein sequence data and maps phenotypic information onto the sequence space.
+This documentation accompanies the ortho_seqs python command line tool that computes multivariate tensor-based orthogonal polynomials based on DNA, RNA or protein sequence data and maps corresponding phenotypic information onto the sequence space.

 Guide
 ^^^^^